Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

-As initially proposed, the structures that minimize the BOES spanned by the $\Gamma_{1}^{-}$ mode belong to the chiral space group SG $C2$ (No. 5).
+As initially proposed, the structures that minimize the BOES spanned by the $\Gamma_{1}^{-}$ mode belong to the chiral space group $C2$ (No. 5).
 Akin to the previous procedure, we relax both the lattice parameters and the ionic positions, resulting in a structure that closely matches those reported in the literature \cite{seifert_1981}.
 In contrast to the other phases, and in agreement with experimental evidence \cite{guo_2023,liu_2023,fu_2024}, the phonon spectrum of the $C2$ phase (see Fig. S6) exhibits no negative phonon frequencies, indicating that it is an stable phase.
 Similar to the $C2/m$ phase, the $C2$ phase is also insulating, with an isolated flat band near the Fermi level composed of Niobium $d$ orbitals (see Fig. \ref{fig:3}(a)).
-This flat band is particularly interesting, as it suggests the possibility of strong electron correlations that could lead to exotic phenomena.
+This flat band might be of interest, as its limited dispersion may enhance the role of electron–electron interactions, favoring correlated electronic behavior.
 Furthermore, these bands also correspond to an OAL, and consequently, give rise to non-trivial surface states, as shown in Fig. \ref{fig:3}(c,d), when the surface intersects the $2a$ Wyckoff position (see supplementary material \cite{supplementary} for further details).
 To determine whether the natural cleavage surface of the $C2$ phase corresponds to one of these surfaces, we compute the electron localization function (ELF).
 As shown in Fig. \ref{fig:3}(b), the ELF exhibits a constant low value across the $110$ surface, which is perpendicular to the Van der Waals stacking.
 This low electron density suggests a lack of strong bonding and defines the natural cleavage surface.
 Consequently, the $110$ surface will not host surface states (see Fig. S4(f)) as it does not intersect any of the Wannier charge centers.